Nick of Time (film): Plot

-Gene eventually finds a disabled war veteran named Huey who polishes people's shoes at the hotel.
-While he initially does not believe Gene's story, Smith talks to Gene about the plot, believing Huey to be completely deaf according to a sign.
-Huey reluctantly assists Gene to get to Grant's suite and advise her of the conspiracy.
+Gene eventually finds shoe shiner named Huey and tries to tell him about the plot against the governor.
+While he initially does not believe Gene's story, Smith talks to Gene about the plot, believing Huey to be completely deaf, as his sign states he's a disabled Army veteran.
+Huey reluctantly helps Gene get to Grant's suite so he can warn her of the conspiracy.
 Although skeptical at first of his story, she later notices Brendan act suspiciously about Krista's whereabouts and realizes Gene is telling the truth.
-Being hastened by her husband to make a speech, the governor greets supporters in a ballroom when Gene takes out the gun, points it at a projector room where Smith is watching him and shoots at the window.
+Being hastened by her husband to make a speech, the governor greets supporters in a ballroom when Gene takes out the gun, points it at a projector room where Smith is watching him, and shoots at the window.
 This unleashes a panic in the ballroom, causing a stampede and brief shootout between Gene and security staff.
 Thinking that his wife is dead, Brendan openly gloats about the plot's success, only to find out in horror that she had heard everything, confirming her suspicions about him.

-In the meantime, Huey stalls the armed Jones, who is in the van with Lynn after she cannot get a signal from Smith.
-He then annoys her with a squeegee man scheme to the point of a violent confrontation in which she shoots his wooden leg.
-Lynn quickly tries to get out of the van when Smith opens the door; he begins to shoot at her.
+In the meantime, Huey stalls the armed Jones, who is in the van with Lynn, with a squeegee man scheme to the point of a violent confrontation in which she shoots his prosthetic leg.
+Lynn tries to get out of the van when Smith opens the door; he begins to shoot at her.
 Right after she hides under the seat, Gene appears and shoots Smith.
-Ailing from his wounds, Smith congratulates Gene for becoming a killer just before he's finally shot by him.
-Before Jones can get a clear shot at the father and daughter, Huey beats her unconscious with his prosthetic leg and wing tip shoe.
+Ailing from his wounds, Smith congratulates Gene for becoming a killer before Gene fatally shoots him.
+Before Jones can get a clear shot at Gene and Lynn, Huey beats her unconscious with his wooden leg.
 The final scene shows the conspiracy mastermind stepping on Gene's broken wristwatch and leaving the hotel in a car.